 1. Create a Budget and Adjust Accordingly

-Creating a budget is the first place to step in managing your business finances.
+When you want to manage your money better, creating a budget is the first place to start.
 Many small business owners skip budgeting because it’s difficult to estimate what you’ll spend when you’re new in business and don’t have prior period numbers to use as a starting point.

+Still, you should try to create a budget and track your spending habits.
 It’s okay if your actual numbers aren’t spot on—even established businesses see variances—but the process will make you more thoughtful about how you’re spending your revenues and what you can do to improve next year.

 2. Get Your Cash Flow Organized

-When you’re getting your business started, keep track of all income and expenses from day one—even if most of your numbers are zero.
+When starting your business, keep track of all income and expenses from day one—even if most of your numbers are zero.

 It’s easy to let managing your business finances fall behind when you’re focused on the million other things you need to do to get your business off the ground.
 But staying on top of your accounting is incredibly important.